CAN I TRAVEL TO COLOMBIA?

 What The UK Government Says:

 Unfortunately, Colombia is not yet on the UK travel corridor so you will still have to quarantine upon return.
-Guess that means you’ve got more time to plan!
 For more information on travelling to Colombia, check the government website here.

-So in short, yes you can travel to Colombia, but it likely isn’t advised by your local government yet.
+So in short, yes you can travel to Colombia (if you didn't start your journey in the UK), but it likely isn’t advised by your local government yet.
+It looks like out of all the countries out there, Colombia may be one of the most accessible.
 If you are willing to get a test and quarantine when you return home, Colombia may be a solid choice for your next trip!
+If you do go, make sure your travel insurance covers you.
+For an insurance that covers travelers where most other providers don't, check out Battle Face Insurance.

 WHAT'S THE BEST TIME TO VISIT COLOMBIA?